We asked some of the comedians performing at Bath Comedy Festival to answer ten questions in 60 seconds.

 10. What's next for you after Bath Comedy Festival?

-Taylor Glenn is appearing in the Opening Night Cabaret Showcase at Bath Cricket Club on Friday 29th March - click here for details
+Viv Groskop is appearing at Bath Cricket Club on Saturday 28th March at 5pm - click here for details